SheikhMohammedSakhib/Body-PoseGaming/README.md

 - **Hand Gesture Recognition:** Analyzes hand positions to distinguish between joined and apart hands, enabling specific in-game actions.

-- **Gesture-Based Control:** Enables users to control the game in real-time by moving left, right, jumping, crouching, or performing various gestures.
+- **Gesture-Based Control:** Enables users to control the game in real-time by moving left, right, jumping, crouching.

 - **Easy Integration:** Seamlessly integrates with existing games and applications, offering a unique and intuitive way to interact with digital environments.